DmitryDubovikov/Carsharing-WebApp/README.md

 run: python main.py --secrets-dir secrets

-## Description
+## Task description

-To run carsharing we need a database with our cars ids, their locations and current users.
+To run carsharing we need a database with our cars' ids, their locations and current users.
 We need to implement two handlers that returns info about our cars: regular and admin handler.

 ## Rest API handlers